 September 30/October 1 — The Finals of the European Street Food Awards in Berlin

-It’s the right time.
-Across Europe, traders are taking traditional street foods – whether it’s banitsa in Bulgaria, herring in Estonia, gelato in Italy or churros in Spain – and repurposing them for a new generation.
-The streets are becoming a laboratory for new food ideas.
-And the very best of them will be competing in Berlin.
+All across the continent, traders are taking traditional street foods – whether it’s banitsa in Bulgaria, herring in Estonia, gelato in Italy or churros in Spain – and repurposing them for a new generation.
+The streets are becoming a laboratory for new food ideas in Europe.
+And the very best of them will be competing at the finals in Berlin.

 “Street food is taking over” says Richard Johnson, founder of the BSFAs.
 “It’s interesting that in the midst of troubled times, we are choosing to eat in different ways.
 We just don’t want that fixed starter-main course-dessert menu any more.
 We want a bit of this and a bit of that — flirty, low-commitment dining.
 It’s why pop-ups and street food have become so popular.
 This stuff really does have the capacity to make the world a nicer, more relaxed place.”

-The end-of-season bash comes at an exciting time for BSF, the team behind the British Street Food Awards.
+The new Awards come at an exciting time for BSF, the team behind the British Street Food Awards.
 They are still curating the craziest, most exciting street food scheme ever – to LIFT vans, trucks and trailers onto the first floor of the upmarket Trinity Leeds, the new retail destination in Leeds.
 Plus they are developing street food ‘brands’ for Euston station.
 And putting traders into pubs with their Pub Takeover.

-And, in an effort to future-proof the street food revolution, BSF are about to launch the European Street Food app, which will showcase the best street food on the continent.
+And, in an effort to future-proof the street food revolution, BSF are about to launch the European Street Food app, which will showcase the strength and depth of street food on the continent.
 With live GPS maps showing who’s trading where and when, it will also continue the latest news stories, and allow punters to vote for their winners at the European Street Food Awards.

 “The next step is to form a European team to take on the Americans” says Johnson.
 “Take a container ship to New York, full of our very best traders, and compete on the streets of Manhattan.
 Then it’s the Far East.
 Although not sure how well we’d do on a floating market.
-This way of eating is all about coming together and sharing food – in a world like ours, that’s a positive message right now.”
+This way of eating is all about coming together and sharing food – that feels like a positive message right now.”

 View our Awards Archive below